msupply-foundation/msupply_docs/content/docs/distribution/outbound_shipments.md

 Once you all your shipments lines have been allocated, you can **confirm the allocation**:
 * Current status of the shipment has to be `NEW`
-* lines must be assigned with one or several batch numbers.
+* Lines must be assigned with one or several batch numbers.
 You won't be able to confirm the allocation if your shipment contains lines without batch numbers assigned to it (placeholder lines).

 To confirm the allocation, press the `Confirm Allocated` button.